dart-lang/language/working/0731 - horizontal inference/feature-specification.md

   a type variable based on a set of constraints.
 It may contain occurrences of the unknown type.

+- The "constraint solution for a set of type variables" (defined [here][constraint solution for a set of type variables]) is a mapping from type variables to type schemas, formed from a set of constraints and a previous mapping.
+Typically, each type variable is mapped to the result of solving the constraints that apply to it (according to the bullet above), plus an additional constraint based on the bound of the type variable.
+The previous mapping is used to break loops when the bound of one type variable refers to others, and to effectively "freeze" the solution of each variable at the time it becomes fully known (that is, it does not contain `_`).

-- The "grounded constraint solution for a type variable" (defined [here][grounded constraint solution for a type variable]) is a final assignment of a type to a type schema based on a set of constraints.
+- The "grounded constraint solution for a type variable" (defined [here][grounded constraint solution for a type variable]) is a final assignment of a type to a type variable based on a set of constraints.
 It is a type, not a type schema, so it may not contain occurrences of the unknown type.

-- The "(possibly grounded) constraint solution for a set of type variables, considering bounds" is a mapping from type variables to type schemas (or, in the grounded case, types), formed from a set of constraints.
-Each type variable is mapped to the result of solving the constraints that apply to it (according to one of the two bullets above), plus an additional constraint based on the bound of the type variable.
-Since the bounds of some type variables may depend on the values of others, the exact algorithm for this is subtle, and depends on the order in which the type variables are considered.
+- The "grounded constraint solution for a set of type variables" (defined [here][grounded constraint solution for a set of type variables]) is a final mapping from type variables to types, formed from a set of constraints and a previous mapping.
+It parallels the corresponding definition for the non-grounded constraint solution.
-  The exact algorithm is outside the scope of this document; unfortunately I haven't found an exact specification for it.

 - A "function literal expression" is a syntactic construct that consists of a _\<functionExpression\>_, possibly enclosed in parentheses, and possibly